opendocsg/slw-judgments-backfill/2014_SGHC_157/report.md

 56     Even if the Brother had genuinely thought that it was preferable to file one appeal to cover both the substantive decision and the costs, that would be his own incorrect perception.
 In many cases, the substantive decision is given first while the question of costs is addressed later.
 The notice of appeal on the substantive decision must be filed in time and not await the question of costs to be resolved.

-57     Furthermore, even if the Brother’s incorrect perception was the result of a genuine mistake or oversight, a mistake is not in itself necessarily a sufficient reason to grant an extension of time, see [35] of _Anwar Siraj_ which cites a passage from _Denko-HLB Sdn Bhd v Fagerdala Singapore Pte Ltd_ [2002] 2 SLR(R) 336.
+57     Furthermore, even if the Brother’s incorrect perception was the result of a genuine mistake or oversight, a mistake is not in itself necessarily a sufficient reason to grant an extension of time, see [35] of _Anwar Siraj_ which cites a passage from _Denko-HLB Sdn Bhd v Fagerdala Singapore Pte Ltd_ <span class="citation">[2002] 2 SLR(R) 336</span>.

 58     As for the merits of the Brother’s intended appeal, I accepted that his appeal was not clearly hopeless but it was also uncertain whether the appeal would succeed.